ph: 909-652-6428

 Mammoth Area

 1) Photograph dead forest zone.
 CIRCLE on photo.
+(May be closed).

 2) Photograph Horseshoe Lake.
 CIRCLE on photo.
+(May be closed).

-IN TRANSIT-
+IN TRANSIT:

-1) Mono Lake Visitor’s Center (Lee Vining) Or Mono Lake Committee building
+1) Mono Lake Visitor’s Center (Lee Vining) OR Mono Lake Committee building

 in Lee Vining.
 CIRCLE on photo.